 The nature of their illustration art was its impermanence—in the public eye today, gone tomorrow.

-I’d like to steer you toward a terrific collection of murals by Christy that requires a night out for drinks (expensive) or dinner (very expensive) at Leopard at des Artistes, the reincarnation of Café des Artistes.
+I’d like to steer you toward a permanent exhibition of murals by Christy that requires a night out for drinks (expensive) or dinner (very expensive) at Leopard at des Artistes, the reincarnation of Café des Artistes.
 Maybe go for just one drink.

 Very classy, it’s housed in an attractive building (Hotel des Artistes) on West 67th Street, with an entrance just off Central Park West, that also housed the likes of Noel Coward, Isadora Duncan and Norman Rockwell.